Yale-BIDS-Chen-Lab/FL_LLM_Med/README.md

 ### Evaluations

 We report precision, recall and F1 score for NER and RE.
 We use two evaluation schemes: 1) strict match: prediction must exactly match gold entity span; 2) lenient match: partial span  overlap is considered correct.

-Evaluation metrics.
-We reported precision, recall, and F1-score, the standard metrics for NER and RE 14,15.
-Following prior work 10,14, we used two evaluation schemes.
-(1) Strict match: for NER, a true positive requires exact span and entity type match; for RE, this further requires the correct entity pair and relation type.
-(2) Lenient match: for NER, a true positive requires overlapping spans and correct entity type; for RE, relations are considered correct when constituent entities overlap with gold spans and the relation type matches.
+- To evaluate NER performance, run [evaluate.sh](evaluate.sh) by specifying fine-tuned models ('session_dir'), test set directory ('test_dir') and test files ('test_dir').
+- To evaluate RE performance, run [re_evaluate.sh](re_evaluate.sh) by specifying some parameters.

+All these evaluations will be donw by using [vllm_generator.py](src/command/vllm_generator.py) for model inference.